 Before looking at the impact LTNs have on traffic we must first look at what traffic is like before an LTN is introduced.
-All over London the levels of traffic in side roads has increased massively over the last decade and, quite simply, the status quo is unacceptable.
+All over London, with the introduction of GPS over the last decade, the levels of traffic in side roads has increased massively.

 The amount of traffic in London streets is unsustainable.
 We have to reduce the overall levels of traffic, particularly on the side streets where people live and where children should be able to play safely.